Rapid Mass segregation in small stellar clusters: Model

-We performed a large set of direct $N$-body simulations of young star clusters with $128\leq N\leq1,024$.
-We adopted a bimodal mass spectrum: \lq light\rq stars (each with mass $m_l$ and total number $N_l$) and \lq heavy\rq stars (each with mass $m_h$ and total number $N_h$) such that $m_h = 2m_l$ and $N_h=N_l$.
+stars (each with mass $m_l$ and total number $N_l$) and ~\lq heavy\rq~ stars (each with mass $m_h$ and total number $N_h$) such that $m_h = 2m_l$ and $N_h=N_l$.
 The initial spatial coordinates of bodies have been sampled from a uniform distribution in a sphere of radius $R=1$.
-The initial velocities have random orientations and, in order to determine their absolute values, we assume a certain value of the initial virial ratio $Q$, defined as
+The initial velocities have random orientations and, in order to determine their absolute values, we assume a certain value of the initial virial ratio $Q$, already defined as

-where $T$ is the kinetic energy and $\Omega$ the potential energy of the $N$-body system.
+remembering that $T$ is the kinetic energy and $\Omega$ the potential energy of the $N$-body system.
 We vary $Q$ from $Q=0$, corresponding to the most violent (cold) collapse, up to $Q=1$, which means virial equilibrium, at steps of $0.1$.
-Small values of $Q$ (\lq cool\rq systems) seem to be suggested by observations of young stellar systems where stars appear to be clustered in sub-virial conditions (see, for example, \cite{adams2006} and \cite{hillen1998}).
+Small values of $Q$ (\lq cool\rq~ systems) seem to be suggested by observations of young stellar systems where stars appear to be clustered in sub-virial conditions (see, for example, \citet{adams2006} and \citet{hillen1998}).
 We also investigated the gravitational role of a residual gas, modelled as an analytical contribution to the accelerations of stars.
-This field is represented, at any time $t$, by a time varying Plummer potential (\cite{plummer1911}) where $r_c\left(t\right)$ is the core radius, assumed time-dependent, and $M_G$ is the total (constant) gas mass.
+This field is represented, at any time $t$, by a time varying Plummer potential \citep{plummer1911}

+where $M_G$ is the total (constant) gas mass and $a(t)$ is the Plummer model scale length (assumed time-dependent), which is connected to the core radius (defined as the distance to the center where the surface density halves its central value) by the relation $r_c= a\sqrt{\sqrt{2}-1}\simeq 0.644a$.
 Another ingredient of our simulations is the inclusion of a particle with a mass significantly larger than the others.
 This object may be considered as a stellar black hole, whose mass is indicated as $m_{BH}$.
 The black hole mass was assumed to be $m_{BH}=25m_h=50m_l$.
 The total mass of the star cluster system, $M_C$, is assumed as unit of mass, that is

 where $M_*$ refers to the total mass in stars.
 The mass of the gas the stellar system is embedded in is given by assuming a value for the star formation efficiency parameter, that is

 Once given $\mathcal S$, the stellar mass of the cluster is $M_*=\mathcal SM_C$ and $M_G=M_C(1-\mathcal S)$.
 We considered two values of $\mathcal S$, $\mathcal S=0.3$ and $\mathcal S=1$ (no gas).
 Because we are interested in the emerging state of young open clusters, we evolved our stellar systems up to a relatively short time ($<5 \mathrm{Myr}$), therefore we neglected, in a first approximation, the effects of stellar evolution.
 For each set of values of the free parameters we performed 30 runs ($\gtrsim 5,000$ simulations, in total) to give a statistical significance to our results.